-Continue gender-neutral recruitment processes and encourage hiring managers to review diverse slates of candidates.

-- Focus on developing and promoting female employees from within the organization, both through participation in globally-led development programmes, as well as UK-specific talent development initiatives. - Continue to support modern working in order to attract and retain females at all levels. - Maintain our keen focus on balance during each pay review and address any gaps, as required. - Understand retention and attrition trends by gender to determine required actions.
+- Continue to improve and test processes to ensure they are free from gender bias, and encourage hiring managers to review diverse slates of candidates. - Continue to set industry specific long-term targets to ensure we are striving to a more equitable and diverse workforce that represents the communities in which we operate. - Continue to set maximum level of acceptable attrition to retain under-represented talent and monitor.
+Understand attrition trends by gender to determine support required. - Focus on developing and promoting female employees from within the organization, both through participation in globally-led development programmes, as well as UK-specific talent development initiatives.
+Which in turn enables strategic target of achieving gender balance across all management levels. - Continue to support modern working in order to attract and retain females at all levels.
+Examples are to continue to support, advertise and empower through our employee resource groups (ERGs).
+We will ensure that we remain equitable providing tools the multi-generational workforce will find relevant such as menopause support and flexible working practices. - Maintain our keen focus on balance during each pay review and address any gaps, as required. - Implement diverse interview panels where possible.